ephel-lang/mitch/README.md

 ### Simplification

-The simplification is process which detect some pattern.
-This is a system based on a set of rewriting rules.
+The simplification is the process which detects patterns and apply rewriting rules.

 ### Normalisation